Bo-Shurikenjutsu

 ” Do not neglect the art of shuriken-jutsu. “ Soke

-One Response to “Bo-Shurikenjutsu”
+6 Responses to “Bo-Shurikenjutsu”

 1. The shuriken enbu (video clip) is fantastic.
 Definately one of the best I have seen by any Bujinkan member.
 Obviously many hours of repetition was put into getting those skills.
 An inspiration for us all to work hard not only with shuriken but in all aspects of our Bujinkan training.
 Well done